Dherse/masterproef/content/4_phos.typ

     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Pattern matching and reconfigurability*] }
 As previously mentioned, exhaustiveness helps ensure that reconfigurability is reliably achievable, as it allows the compiler to prove that all possible cases are covered.
 Additionally, the compiler can use constraints to remove branches that it can prove will never be taken.
-This is a very important and powerful feature as it decreases the configuration space of the user's design, and it allows the compiler to be faster and optimize the user's design further.
+This is a very important and powerful feature as it decreases the configuration space of the user's design, and it allows the compiler to be faster and optimise the user's design further.

 === Branching and reconfigurability <sec_branching_reconfig>

-@phos supports branching as many other languages do, however, due to its use as a photonics @hdl, @phos has the special ability to use branching as boundaries for reconfigurability regions in synthesizable contexts.
+@phos supports branching as many other languages do, however, due to its use as a photonics @hdl, @phos has the special ability to use branching as boundaries for reconfigurability regions in synthesisable contexts.
 This feature was previously discussed in @sec_tunability_reconfigurability.
 The general form of branching can be seen in @lst_ex_branching.
 Reconfigurability through branching is designed to be very simple to use, the user can simply branch in their code, if the compiler detects that signals are being used across the branches, it will automatically create a new reconfigurability region, meaning that the work is implicit and the user does not need to do anything special to enable reconfigurability.

 #block(breakable: false)[
     #figurex(